Mikenskaya shooting

 The Mikenskaya shooting was a mass murder committed during the Second Chechen War, where at least 34 Russian inhabitants of the village Mikenskaya were killed by Achmed Ibragimov, a Chechen, on 8 October 1999.
-Ibragimov escaped the village, but was captured two days later and handed over to relatives of his victims, who publicly lynched him in the village square.
+Ibragimov escaped the village but was captured two days later and handed over to relatives of his victims, who publicly lynched him in the village square.
 The attack resulted in the majority of ethnic Russian families in Mikenskaya leaving the village.
+It was the deadliest mass shooting by a lone gunman in Russia's modern history.

 Massacre

 On 8 October, a battle between Chechen government rebels and the Russian Army occurred in the Mikenskaya area.
 After the battle had ceased, people came out of their hiding places, and Ibragimov first approached a group of people sitting on a bench, and after briefly talking with them he took out a Kalashnikov rifle and shot four of them.
 Ibragimov, who was reportedly drunk, then went through the village and shot those whom he recognized as being Russians, while sparing those who were Chechens.
 After taking a bicycle from one of his victims, he methodically rode to houses occupied by Russians, called out their inhabitants, and shot them.
 Whenever he wounded his victims, he would kill them by shooting them again in the head.

 The victims were left lying in the streets, in yards, and in their homes.
 In less than an hour, Ibragimov had killed at least 34 Russian inhabitants of the village, aged from 10 to 89 years.
 He fled when he ran out of ammunition, though two days later, he was captured by Chechen rebels and handed over to the village elders.
 Without going through a trial, he was handcuffed to a pole at the village square, where he was beaten to death with iron rods by two Russian brothers whose parents he had killed.
 Ibragimov's corpse was then left lying in the street since the local mullahs forbade to bury him.